-- Agreement Review – When you get a prospect to request your solution, you prepare an agreement to review with prospect and iron out any objections.
+- Agreement Review – After you have discussed problems and presented solutions to their Healthcare needs, you want to make sure you covered all your bases if they agree.
+Then, if they agree, you will them prepare an agreement to review with your prospect and iron out any objections.

-- Close – Your customers sign the dotted line, make deposit payments, and close the healthcare software sales.
+- Close – Now that you ironed out all the deals to the agreement, your customers sign the dotted line, make deposit payments, and close the healthcare software sales.

 Create a dashboard

-After defining the stages of your pipeline and establishing your goals, create a sales dashboard which will help track your progress.
+After defining the stages of your pipeline and establishing your goals, create a sales dashboard which will help track your progress, along with your prospects as well.
 The dashboard should be updated on a daily basis with important information regarding your sales pipeline.
 At a glance, you should be able to know where you are and what your next course of action is.
 You can build a dashboard using a spreadsheet or sophisticated CRM software like Hubspot.
 You can check out Hubspot’s Advanced Sales Dashboard here.
 The dashboard should help you monitor details such as: